-Whilst SIGHS TEN is predominantly aimed at and has much to say to the LGBTQ community, the work also touches on universal themes of loneliness, loss and love that can speak to a broader audience.
+Whilst SIGHS TEN is predominantly aimed at and has much to say to the LGBTQ community, the work also touches on themes of that speak to a broader audience.
 Alongside familiar and amusing aspects that queer listeners will recognise are insights into a world that those outside the community might discover for the first time.
-As a mixture of cabaret, spoken word and live music, the show would appeal to audiences interested in bold, new, original material.
-Marcus is backed by a top class band, with arrangements by Michael Roulston (Dillie Keane, Meow Meow, David Hoyle).
+As a mixture of cabaret, spoken word and music, the show would appeal to audiences interested in bold, new, original material.
+The show can be performed solo with backing tracks or with a three piece band, with arrangements by Michael Roulston (Dillie Keane, Meow Meow, David Hoyle).
 The hand-drawn projections throughout the show are by popular queer artist Sina Sparrow (Art Fag, Dirty Mind, QU33R).

 The piece has received positive feedback and reviews for its honesty and humour:

 '...a collection that is at times tender, others brutal, and when at its best caustically funny...
 Reeves is a captivating presence, filling his songs and poetry with sadness and longing and a stinging sense of humour.
 The work is visceral, and he pulls no punches ...
 ‘Sighs Ten’ is a body of work that shines a light on the dark side of the modern gay dating scene, and exposes the pain and heartbreak behind the sex.'
 The LGBTQ Arts Review